 OLAP (Online Analytical Processing) was introduced into the business intelligence (BI) space over 20 years ago, in a time where computer hardware and software technology weren’t nearly as powerful as they are today.
-Back then, given the circumstances, OLAP was groundbreaking.
-It introduced a spectacular way for business users (typically analysts) to easily perform multidimensional analysis of large volumes of business data.
-In analytics, it is often required to aggregate, group and join data.
+OLAP introduced a groundbreaking way for business users (typically analysts) to easily perform multidimensional analysis of large volumes of business data.

 - There is a limited number of dimensions (fields) a single OLAP cube

 - It is nearly impossible to access transactional data in the OLAP cube

 - Changes to an OLAP cube requires a full update of the cube – a lengthy process

 Vendors offer a variety of OLAP products that can be grouped into three categories: multidimensional OLAP (MOLAP), relational OLAP (ROLAP), and hybrid OLAP (HOLAP).
 Here is a breakdown of the differences between them.